 Arrivals and departures

-Holiday Club arrivals - All children must enter the building through Aire View main entrance and parents / carers must escort their children to the front door and hand your child/ children to a member of staff.
+Holiday Club arrivals - All children must enter the building through Main hall entrance and parents / carers must escort their children to the front door and hand your child/ children to a member of staff.

-Holiday Club departures - All children must leave the building through Aire View main entrance and parents / carers must collect their children from the front door.
+Holiday Club departures - All children must leave the building through Main hall entrance and parents / carers must collect their children from the front door.
 A member of staff will hand your child/ children over to you.

 Holiday Club session ends at 3:30pm, and unless your child is booked into the extended care session, must be collected by this time.
 Failure to do so, will incur a late collection fee of £5 for every 10 minutes you are late, to cover additional staffing costs.
-(50)whose lessons are delivered at the Hothfield site will be escorted by a member of staff to the Hothfield site and taken to the main reception entrance when they will independently make their way to their own classroom.Reception and KS1 children KS2 children will meet in Hothfield site library and will be escorted to the after school club at the Aire View Site.

 We expect that children will normally be collected by the person/s named on our school contacts list.
 If you need a different person to collect your child on a particular day, you must notify us in advance.
 Children will not be released into the care of a person unknown to us without Parents’ authorisation.